Heart failureCardiomyopathy; Congestive heart failure

 Medications Associated with Heart Failure

 Certain drugs can potentially damage the heart and increase the risk for heart failure.
 Long-term use of high-dose anabolic steroids (male hormones used to build muscle mass) increases the risk for heart failure.
-The cancer drug imatinib (Gleevec) has been associated with heart failure.
+The cancer drug imatinib (Gleevec) has rarely been associated with heart failure.
 Other chemotherapy drugs, such as doxorubicin (Adriamycin), can increase the risk for developing heart failure years after cancer treatment.

 Cancer radiotherapy to the chest also increases the risk for heart disease and heart failure.